 Helpful information for Oklahomans from wheat fields to city streets.

 As the end of the year approaches, every small business has things they need to do to prepare for the upcoming year.
-Reviewing your business’s activity and strategizing on what changes should be made can help further drive your business’s success.
+Review your business’s activity and begin strategizing on potential changes that could help further drive your business’s success.
 This process may seem overwhelming, so here are five things to start with when compiling an end of year checklist!

 Towards the end of the year is the perfect time to review your business’s finances.
-Completing a profit and loss statement, balance sheet or cash flow statement could be a great way to get started.
+For instance, completing a profit and loss statement, balance sheet or cash flow statement.
 These documents help pull together the big picture of a business’s financial fitness.
 With this financial information, you can assess which times of the year your business performed the best and worst.
 Knowing this can help when strategizing next year’s goals for each quarter.

 While revenue plays a significant role in business, it’s also important to reflect on your team and how they’re doing.
 This could be a good time to provide employees with feedback, as well as ask for any in return.
 Getting employee input on processes or projects may bring up ways to increase efficiency.
 Also, remember to audit personal employee information, as it is important to ensure this general information is always up to date.